cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 } RegistrationRecord;
 ~~~

-client_public_key
-: The client's encoded public key, corresponding to the private key `client_private_key`.
+client_public_key: The client's encoded public key, corresponding to

-masking_key
+the private key `client_private_key`.

-: An encryption key used by the server to preserve confidentiality of the envelope during login
+masking_key: An encryption key used by the server to preserve
-  to defend against client enumeration attacks.
+confidentiality of the envelope during login to defend against
+client enumeration attacks.

-envelope
-: The client's `Envelope` structure.
+envelope: The client's `Envelope` structure.

 ## Registration Functions {#registration-functions}